pizza

 AVE Pizza Romana

-We will never stop raving about the merits of AVE Romana pizzas, which, yes, are absolutely delicious!
-Here, we go for a super thin and satisfyingly crunchy crust, very much in the Roman style!
+We will never stop singing the praises of the pizzas at AVE Romana, which, yes yes yes, are absolutely delicious.
+Here, we choose a thin and wonderfully crispy crust, Roman style, of course!
 Our favorite?
-Spicy Zucca with a creamy pumpkin base, buffalo mozzarella, spicy fennel sausage, pecorino, and a sprinkle of basil leaves.
-Incredible!
-But what's even more amazing is that at lunchtime, the pizzas are under 10€!
-Try the Rossa Aglio e Origano for just 6€ or the classic Margherita for 8€.
-But most importantly, enjoy yourself!
+Spicy Zucca with a creamy pumpkin base, buffalo mozzarella, spicy fennel sausage, pecorino cheese, and a few basil leaves.
+Incredible.
+But what’s even more amazing is that at lunchtime, the pizzas are no more than 10€!
+Go for a Rossa Aglio e Origano for just 6€ or the classic Margherita for 8€.
+But most importantly, enjoy!

 Popu